LTUC/amman-dotnet-401d2/curriculum/class-29/facilitator/DEMO.md

    - Note: You can now see a file
 1. Save this to a local file
 1. Save to Azure Blob

+Complete all of this work within the controller.

+As a separate exercise, refactor from the controller into an **upload service**.
+Why?
+Controllers should delegate, not perform actions.

+This presents another opportunity to build this out with the students leading the way.
+Perform the refactor socratically with the class.

+> The provided demo is in the completed state, as it would be following the refactor.
+Use that code as your reference for building this out in the controller as it's the same, save for it's location